marcelhuberfoo/redmine-openid-fix/README.md

 redmine-openid-fix
 ==================

-The popular redmine plugin, to be compatible with Redmine 2+
+git clone of the popular redmine plugin, by andriy lesyuk: http://projects.andriylesyuk.com/projects/openid-fix

-Currently the plugin is not working: just redirects to Redmine login without errors.
-Any help (ex.
-PRs) is greatly appreciated!
+Compatible with Redmine 2+